shownola/class-notes/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a rails 6 application using Active Admin for administrative backend.

-* Ruby version
+* Ruby version 2.6.3

+* Rails 6.0.3

+* Active Admin Gem

+* Devise Gem

 * System dependencies